 Niu Technologies to Report Third Quarter 2022 Financial Results on Nov 21, 2022

-/EIN News/ -- BEIJING, Oct.
-31, 2022 (GLOBE NEWSWIRE) -- Niu Technologies (“NIU” or “the Company”) (NASDAQ: NIU), the world’s leading provider of smart urban mobility solutions, today announced that it will report its financial results for the third quarter 2022 before the market opens on Monday, Nov 21, 2022.
+BEIJING, Oct.
+31, 2022 (GLOBE NEWSWIRE) -- Niu Technologies ("NIU" or "the Company") NIU, the world's leading provider of smart urban mobility solutions, today announced that it will report its financial results for the third quarter 2022 before the market opens on Monday, Nov 21, 2022.

 The corporate presentation and financials spreadsheets will be posted on NIU's investor relations website at https://ir.niu.com/financial-information/quarterly-results.